Last Updated on March 30, 2021

-We are heading towards our second Christmas in Australia and this year we are soooo much more prepared than we were last year.
+We are heading towards our fourth Christmas in Australia and we are now much more prepared than we were for our first few Christmases.
 Although I have experienced Christmas in hot climates before the Aussies have their own unique spin on the festive holiday season!
-We have also learnt to be slightly more prepared for a day at the beach over the last 12 months!
+We have also learnt to be slightly more prepared for a day at the beach over the last few years!

 If you are just about to have your first Aussie Christmas or are just curious to know what Christmas Down Under is like then read on!

 What to expect during the run-up to Christmas in Australia

 There are a number of essential ways to prepare for an Aussie Christmas.
 To get into the festive mood I would suggest following these steps!

 Attempt to learn the Aussie versions of some of your favourite Christmas carols!
 Here are some perfect examples (if you need a translation check out my guide to Aussie slang!

 If your kids are in school don’t be surprised if they come home singing an alternative version of some of the best known Xmas tunes!